A Simple Document Checklist for K-12 Online School Enrollment

 If you are still exploring online school for your child, you may be interested in reading some of our previous posts that help guide you in making the right school choice for your family:

-If you’re ready to get started at a Connections Academy school, you can download our own detailed enrollment checklists.
-And, please let us know your questions in the comments below.
+If you’re ready to get started at a Connections Academy school, check out our enrollment page to find a school in your state and begin the enrollment process.